king-p1/king-p1/README.md

-- 👋 Hi, I’m @king-p1
+- 👋 Hi, I’m Oladele Paul
-- 👀 I’m interested in ... coding, games and remote jobs
+- 👀 I’m interested in ... programming, games and remote jobs
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... javascript and react
-- 💞️ I’m looking to collaborate on ... games
+- 💞️ I’m looking to collaborate on ... games,web apps and mobile apps
-- 📫 How to reach me ... ig @king._paul
+- 📫 How to reach me ... ig @opaulo_one

 <!---
 king-p1/king-p1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.